robotastic/trunk-recorder/README.md

 =======================

 ## Sponsors
-**Do you find Trunk Recorder and OpenMHz useful?
-Become a [Sponsor](https://github.com/sponsors/robotastic) to help support continued development and operation.**
+**Do you find Trunk Recorder and OpenMHz useful?**
+Become a [Sponsor](https://github.com/sponsors/robotastic) to help support continued development and operation!
-Thank you: Vabrio, Blantonl, Olesza and others!
+Thank you to everyone who has contributed!

 ## Overview
 Need help?
 Got something working?
 Share it!

 [![Chat](https://img.shields.io/gitter/room/trunk-recorder/Lobby.svg)](https://gitter.im/trunk-recorder/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) - and don't forget the [Wiki](https://github.com/robotastic/trunk-recorder/wiki)

 Trunk Recorder is able to record the calls on trunked and conventional radio systems.
 It uses 1 or more Software Defined Radios (SDRs) to do this.
-The SDRs capture large swatches of RF and then use software to process what was received.
+The SDRs capture large swathes of RF and then use software to process what was received.
 [GNURadio](https://gnuradio.org/) is used to do this processing because it provides lots of convenient RF blocks that can be pieced together to allow for complex RF processing.
 The libraries from the amazing [OP25](http://op25.osmocom.org/trac/wiki) project are used for a lot of the P25 functionality.
 Multiple radio systems can be recorded at the same time.

 Trunk Recorder currently supports the following:

  - Trunked P25 & SmartNet Systems
  - Conventional P25 & analog systems, where each group has a dedicated RF channel
- - P25 Phase 1, **P25 Phase 2** & Analog voice channels
+ - P25 Phase 1, P25 Phase 2 & Analog voice channels

 Trunk Recorder is known to work well on:

 - Ubuntu (18.04,  20.04, 21.04)

 - Raspberry Pi, using both Raspberry OS/Raspbian & Ubuntu 21.04

 - Arch Linux (2021.09.20)

 - Debian 9.x

 - macOS

   ...and with these SDRs:

 - RTL-SDR dongles

 - HackRF

 - Ettus USRP B200, B210, B205

 - BladeRF

 - Airspy